daisybutler/Workbench-project04/README.md

 ### Primary Goal

 The primary goal of this website is to get users to sign up for a monthly subscription plan in return for access to workspaces throughout the UK.
-The website markets the services available to potential members and allows existing members to manage their subscription and schedule workspace bookings.
+The website markets the services available to potential members and allows existing members to manage their subscription and personal information.

 ### User Profile

 - ***The ideal user of this website is:***

-    An individual who is working remotely on a full time or flexible basis in a job which mainly requires them to be seated at a desktop.
+    An individual who is working remotely on a full time or flexible basis in a job which mainly requires them to be at a desktop.
+Predominately this will be office professionals but is likely to include self-employed individuals who would like to seperate home life from work life.

 - ***Users of this website are looking to:***

     Access a fully-equipped workplace environment, in order to maximise their productivity and create a work/home life separation which working from home may not be facilitating for them.

 - ***This website facilitates this for the user by providing:***

     Access to work-orientated environments on a subscription basis.
 Two types of subscription plans allows the user only pay for the access they need, which accomodates both full-time and part-time flexible workers.